jonbirge/costack/README.md

 business provide a few resources.

-Traefik is used to distribute traffic to the various backend services, as well as offer protection by country.
+Traefik is used to distribute traffic to the various backend services, as well as offer IP-based protection.
 The default configuration discards traffic from the top ten countries for cyber attacks for public services, and only allows internal service connections from the US.